 Iowa motorists can take precautions to help reduce their chances of colliding with a motorcycle on the road.
 If you’re behind the wheel of a car, keep these things in mind to help motorcyclists stay safe:

-- Always make sure your mirrors are in good position to see other vehicles.
+Always make sure your mirrors are in a good position to see other vehicles.

 These are just a few ways to help improve safety when you share Iowa roads with motorcyclists.